Fancy Box

 {% endhint %}

-### Default vs custom Fancy Box
+### Choose default or custom Fancy Box

 Use the default Fancy Box when panel-level customization is enough.
 Use Custom Fancy Box when you need full hosted UI control.